-MAJOR SHIFTS IN INTERIOR DESIGN
+MAJOR SHIFTS IN INTERIOR DESIGN & COLOR

 Because of technology and wildly creative people, I was able to attend both Summer & Fall Interior Design Markets virtually via 'Zoom'.
 In fact, as I write this post I am safely sheltering from home, and attending virtual showroom tours at High Point Market in North Carolina (tour snap shot above from Go Home's Showroom)!
 THIS IS SO COOL!!!